Agency - Family Advocates

 Family Advocates is the parent agency for two programs:

-The Families First program is a voluntary home-based parent education service.
-Professionally trained parent educators visit families in their homes with lessons on child development, nutrition, health care, and effective parenting skills.
-The primary goal of Families First is to help parents keep their families whole and healthy and give their children the best possible start in life.
-To do this, Families First works one-on-one with families to increase knowledge of and confidence in parenting skills.
+The Home Visiting program is a voluntary home-based parent education service.
+Trained, volunteers visit parents in their homes to increase confidence in parenting skills, connect families to community resources and ultimately prepare children to enter kindergarten ready to succeed.
+The primary goal of Home Visiting is to help parents keep their families whole and healthy and give their children the best possible start in life.
+To do this, our volunteers work one-on-one with families to increase knowledge of and confidence in parenting skills.

 Two region IV foster families, Mr. and Mrs. Glen Hogin and Mr. and Mrs. Richard Murphy, founded Family Advocate Program in 1978.
 Both families had provided foster care for over 25 children.
 As foster parents, they provided unique services in that they encouraged natural parent contact for the benefit of the child and advocated for supportive services for the parents.
 They believed that many of the children referred to them would be better served in their own homes with supportive, voluntary home visiting services.
 They also wanted to find some ways to reduce the number of children coming into foster care.